To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 The Pipeline tab displays all the stages we’ve built in our aggregation pipeline – Stages 1, 2 and 3 – in one view.

-- Toolbar – Click on the play button in the toolbar
+- Toolbar – Click on the Run button in the toolbar

-- Pipeline or Stage tab – Right-click anywhere and choose Execute full pipeline
+- Pipeline – Right-click and choose Run the Entire Pipeline

 - Shortcut – Press F5

-The Pipeline output section should populate with the same results as those found in the last stage output.
+The Pipeline output tab should populate with the same results as those found in the last stage output.

 Add a stage before or after a selected stage